pawelkrol/cpu-6502-simulator/README.md

 Dependency management is normally handled automatically by your build tool.

-`cpu-6502-simulator` is packaged as a standalone JAR using `proguard:proguard` command of an `sbt` shell.
+`cpu-6502-simulator` may optionally be packaged as a standalone executable JAR using `proguard:proguard` command of an `sbt` shell.

 VERSION
 -------